City Beneath the Waves: Pavlopetri

 Just off the southern coast of mainland Greece lies the oldest submerged city in the world.
 It thrived for 2,000 years during the time that saw the birth of western civilisation.

-An international team of experts is using cutting-edge technology to prise age-old secrets from the complex of streets and stone buildings that lie less than five metres below the surface of the ocean.
+An international team of experts uses cutting-edge technology to prise age-old secrets from the complex of streets and stone buildings that lie less than five metres below the surface of the ocean.
 State-of-the-art CGI helps to raise the city from the seabed, revealing for the first time in 3,500 years how Pavlopetri would once have looked and operated.

 The teams scour the ocean floor, looking for artefacts.
 The site is littered with thousands of fragments, each providing valuable clues about the everyday lives of the people of Pavlopetri.
 From the buildings to the trade goods to the everyday tableware, each artefact provides a window into a forgotten world.